NEW: Leslie is downgraded to a tropical storm

 Wayne Perinchief, Bermuda’s national security minister, said Thursday that officials were planning a “well-coordinated” response to any problems caused by the storm.

-For days, the storm has been dishing out heavy swells and dangerous currents in coastal areas of Bermuda, the Leeward Islands, Puerto Rico, the Virgin Islands and the U.S. East Coast from Florida to New York, the National Weather Service said.
+The storm is already dishing out heavy swells and dangerous currents in coastal areas of Bermuda, the Leeward Islands, Puerto Rico, the Virgin Islands and the U.S. East Coast from Florida to New York, the National Weather Service said.

 Forecasters warned of potentially deadly rip currents that can pull even the strongest swimmers out to sea quickly.
 The agency warned beachgoers to stay out of the surf until the danger passes.

 Another hurricane, Michael, formed late Wednesday in the eastern Atlantic.
-The first major hurricane of the season, it remained a Category 2 storm, with winds of near 105 mph.
+By Thursday, it had become the first major hurricane of the season as it strengthened to a Category 2, with winds of near 110 mph.

-Michael is the seventh hurricane of the 2012 season, but posed no immediate threat to land and is expected to weaken in the coming days, the hurricane center said.
+Michael is the seventh hurricane of the 2012 season, but posed no immediate threat to land, the hurricane center said.